 - Flow: good presence in the north (Rodney Bay, Castries).

-- Digicel: extensive coverage throughout the island.
+- Digicel: wide coverage throughout the island.

 - PuraSim eSIM: switches to the best network without you configuring anything.

-| Trip type | Duration | Suggested data |
+| Trip Type | Duration | Suggested Data |

 |---|---|---|